Self Guided Walking Tour of Old San Juan – Part 1

 Continue along the Paseo.
 Here you will find the City Gate.
 You have a choice to either continue on the walk outside of the city wall, or go through the gate into the city.

 If you choose the walk along the wall, the trail is called the Paseo del Morro.
-It is 3/4 miles long, one way.
+It is almost 3/4 mile long one way.
 This walk follows along the city wall to below El Morro fort.
-Currently it is a one-way trip- you have to turn around and come back the same hot route.
-But you will be able to get many great photos of El Morro, and the Guaritas (guard towers).
+The trail actually ends at El Morro fort.
+Starting 10/14, you can go to the end and enter El Morro Fort from there only on “Free Days” at the fort.
+However they say you will be able to start at El Morro and access the Paseo.
+At some point in the future, they will have steps that will connect the grounds outside the fort to the Paseo.
+Either way, along the route, you will be able to get many great photos of El Morro, and the Garitas (guard towers).
 It will be hot, and there are no trees for shade.
 You can not walk off the trail, it is monitored by guards.
 You will see many cats on this path.
 They are protected by the Parks Department – do not touch or feed them.
 They are spayed/neutered, vaccinated and fed by a local animal organization called Save a Gato .
 This paseo is open 6:00am-10:00pm daily.
 Bring a hat, water and sun screen!

-When you are ready, stop at the City Gate.
+But our tour will take you through the City Gate.
 This is the only remaining city gate.
 It was one of six original massive wooden doors that, centuries ago, were closed at sundown to protect the residents.
 This pretty red-painted Puerta de San Juan or San Juan Gate is where you re-enter the city.
 Above the gate is inscribed “Benedictus qui venit in nomine domini”- Latin for “blessed is he who comes in the name of the Lord”.
 As you walk through, notice how the wall is about 15 feet thick.
 Go straight through the gate and up the hill.
 You are following the same path many sailors took after a long voyage – straight up the street, to the cathedral, to thank God for a safe journey.

 As you are walking up this street, try to peek into any buildings being renovated.
 These are 400 year old houses that have beautiful Moorish tile work, and lovely open inner courtyards.